 For many purposes, we want to be able to prepare samples where the number of atoms is controlled with reasonable precision.
 For example, this includes setting up chemical reactions so that the stoichiometry comes out right.

-Note that the definition of mole speaks of particles, not atoms.
-A mole of oxygen atoms weighs about 16 grams, while a mole of oxygen molecules weighs about 32 grams, because the oxygen molecule (O2) contains two oxygen atoms in a single particle.
+Note that the practical definition of mole speaks of particles, not atoms.
+A mole of oxygen atoms weighs about 16 grams, while a mole of oxygen molecules weighs about 32 grams, because the relevant particle is an oxygen molecule (O2) consisting of two oxygen atoms.

 To an excellent approximation, the mass of a molecule is the sum of the masses of its constituent atoms.
 It is traditional in chemistry classes to take this as an exact equality for practical purposes.1

 It is important to keep in mind that a physical quantity remains the same, no matter what units are used to measure it.
 For example, the speed of light is the speed of light, no matter whether it is measured in meters per second or furlongs per fortnight.
 Voltage is voltage, even if it is measured in kilovolts or microvolts.
-In accordance with this principle, we are not required to measure molar mass in units of grams per mole (although it is overwhelmingly common and conventional to do so).
+Acreage, otherwise known as area, can be measured in units other than acres.
+In accordance with this principle, we are not required to measure molar mass in units of grams per mole (although it is commonly convenient to do so).

-Dimensionally speaking, the molar mass (regardless of units) has the same dimensions as the so-called atomic mass or average atomic mass ... but molar mass does a much better job of communicating the concept, especially since for most elements there’s no such thing as an “average” atom.
-Also the idea of molar mass applies just fine to things that cannot have an atomic mass because they are not atoms at all (e.g. neutrons and molecules).
+Dimensionally speaking, the molar mass (regardless of units) has the same dimensions as the so-called «atomic mass» or «average atomic mass» ... but molar mass does a much better job of communicating the concept, especially since for most elements there’s no such thing as an «average» atom.

 In addition to the foregoing argument about dimensions, we can make a point about units: one gram per mole is numerically equal to one dalton per particle.
 So we have here not just equivalent dimensions, but equivalent units.
 This makes it particularly easy to switch from “average atomic mass” to molar mass.
 All you need to do is change the name of the table; you don’t need to change the numerical entries in the table.